Work ACCESS

 Papers & Presentations

 Milchus K., Phillips C., Bunn D., Endicott S., Harris F., Holder T., Linden M., Persaud L., Satterfield R., and Wilson R. (2020, September).
-Work Access: The Development Of Workplace Accommodation Decision Trees, in Proceedings of the RESNA 2020 Conference.
+Work Access: The Development of Workplace Accommodation Decision Trees, in Proceedings of the RESNA 2020 Conference.
 Washington, D.C.
+View Presentation

 Questions?